Alipsa/munin/README.md

 # reference the class together with some bootstrap classes when rendering a table:
 html.add(mtcars, htmlattr=list(class="table table-striped table-font-size"))
 ```
+# Admin
+The default admin user name / password is admin / adminpwd.
+If you log in as admin you will see an "Administration" button on the main page (http://localhost:8088).
+There are three predefined roles:
+- Viewer: someone who can only view reports.
+There is one predefined: test / testpwd
+- Analyst: someone who can view / add / edit and schedule reports.
+There is one predefined: analyst /analystpwd
+- Admin: someone who can do user/role administration.
+There is one predefined: admin / adminpwd

 # Installing
 There are a few different ways to install Munin.